 In the absence of any clear ideology associated with Donald Trump’s US presidency, it does seem he has at least one obvious priority that transcends the hype and spin: he is determined to undo his predecessor’s legacy.

-- Shari Arison By
+- By Shari Arison

 The way I see it, there are two paths we can choose to take.
 One leads to further conflict, and the other takes us toward greater compassion and peace.
 I believe that on a whole, we're becoming tired of negativity, and we're consciously looking to find ways to effect positive change...